The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Introduction

 where each component $x_{uv}$ of $\Vec{x}\in \mathbb{R}^{m}$ is related to an edge $uv\in E$.
 If $G$ is a directed path, $K_G(\Vec{a}, x)$ is a $0-1$ knapsack polytope.
 Computing the volume of $K_G(\Vec{a},x)$ is $\#$P-hard even if $G$ is a directed path (see~\cite{DF1988}) \footnote{ Intuitively, the breakpoints of the function $F(x)={\rm Vol}(K_G(\Vec{a},x))$ increases exponentially with respect to $n$.
 For example, consider the case where each component $a_{i,i+1}$ of $\Vec{a}$ is $a_{i,i+1}=2^i$ for edge $(i,i+1)~~i=1,\dots,n-1$. }.

 The different assumptions of the edge length distributions give us completely different problems.
-For example, If the edge lengths are normally distributed and $G$ is a directed path, then we can efficiently compute $\Pr[X_{\rm MAX}\le x]$.
-Also, in case edge lengths are exponentially distributed and $G$ is a directed path, then it can be shown that we can compute the exact value of $\Pr[X_{\rm MAX}\le x]$ efficiently.
-If the edge lengths are discrete random variables that can take only two values, Hagstrom~\cite{Hagstrom1988} proved that the problem is $\#$P-hard in DAGs where any $s-t$ path has at most three edges.
+For example, if the edge lengths are all normally distributed or all exponentially distributed, and $G$ is a directed path, we can efficiently compute $\Pr[X_{\rm MAX}\le x]$.
+If the edge lengths are discrete random variables, Hagstrom~\cite{Hagstrom1988} proved that the problem is $\#$P-hard in DAGs where any $s-t$ path has at most three edges.